ronald-d-rogers/firebird.embedded/README.md

 }
 ```

-Note that if you're not building for the x64 architecture you have to change it to build for the x86 architecture manually:
+Note that if you're not building for the x64 architecture you have to change it to build for the x86 architecture:

 `robocopy /E %USERPROFILE%\\.nuget\\packages\\Firebird.Embedded.3.0.0.32485\\build\\x86\\ %compile:RuntimeOutputDir%\\`

 If you are referencing Firebird.Embedded in another, non .xproj project and not the .xproj project then you want the following path instead:

 `..\\packages\\Firebird.Embedded.3.0.0.32485\\build\\x64\\ %compile:RuntimeOutputDir%\\`

 ## More Information